Ron Delany: Post-retirement

+Personal life and death

+On the same day as his retirement, Delany announced his engagement to Joan Riordan.
+The couple married in August 1962 at the Church of the Holy Cross in Dundrum, Dublin, and went on to have four children.

+Delany died following a short illness on 11 March 2026, five days after his 91st birthday.
+His wife Joan died only a week later, on 18 March.

 Honours

 In 2006, Delany was granted the Freedom of the City of Dublin.
 He was also conferred with an honorary Doctor of Laws Degree by University College Dublin in 2006.
 In 2019, a housing scheme in Arklow, where Delany was born, was named Delany Park in his honour.
 He attended the opening in person.
 Similarly, two streets in Strabane in Northern Ireland were named Delaney Crescent and Olympic Drive in the 1950s in his honour – however, Delany was not aware of these until it was pointed out that his surname had been spelt wrongly.